How To Overclock Your CPU

 Multipliers

-Back to Sophisticated Tuning!
+Back to Refined Tuning!

 Here, we’ll primarily be focusing on the multipliers and the core voltage.
-The multipliers multiply (obviously) the base clock (BCLK) of your processor.
+The multipliers multiply (evidently) the base clock (BCLK) of your processor.
 Usually, the BCLK is around 100 MHz.
 Adding a 30x multiplier to a 100 MHz BCLK pushes the CPU’s overall frequency speed to 3.0 GHz.

 So, if your multipliers are by default on 30x, you’ll want to raise the multipliers for all cores by 1.
 This is called an all-core overclock, and it is much easier to do than fine-tuning every core individually.

 Apply and then run your benchmark or use XTU’s built-in stress test.
-Make sure to run it for at least ten to fifteen minutes to ensure system stability.
+Make sure to run it for at least ten to fifteen minutes to ensure system reliability.
 If your PC didn’t crash, you can continue raising the multipliers.

 And you’re done!